The Armenian Massacres in Ottoman Turkey: Methodology

 Historian Richard Hovannisian discusses the book in an academic article on Armenian genocide denial, stating, "Like others in the modern period actively contesting the use of the term genocide for the Armenian case, Lewy picks and chooses bits of information and quotations to build his case."
 Joseph A. Kéchichian also criticized the book for denying the genocide and resorting to "pronounced selectivity of data, deflection, distortion, and occasional falsification" to support this thesis.
 Historian Hilmar Kaiser states that Lewy's "explanations for the causes of Armenian deaths remain unconvincing" and that, on points that did not fit his thesis, "Lewy chose to ignore the archival and published records".
 Kaiser states that "Lewy does not clearly distinguish between academic studies, pamphlets, various types of memoirs" and "major parts of the book do not meet academic standards".

+Edward J. Erickson praised the book, writing "This is an important book because it presents a much-needed corrective to the one-sided view that many have of the Armenian deportations and massacres."
+Norman Stone, professor emeritus at Oxford University called Lewy's book "the best recent account of the Armenian massacres".
+Canadian journalist Gwynne Dyer also supported Lewy's thesis.
+Turkish authors Fatih Balci (University of Utah) and Arif Argul (Princeton University) also praised Lewy's conclusions.